Skip to main content

 4. Select Edit from the menu displayed

-6. Click the Save button located in the bottom left of the screen.
-A status message is displayed at the bottom right corner of the screen.
+6. Click the Save button located in the bottom left of the screen

 Using tcld